Tanduay's Export Business Doubles Growth in 2021

-NEW YORK, March 26, 2022 /PRNewswire/Tanduay's overseas business continued its growth trajectory in 2021, buoyed by its new partnerships with leading distributors.
+SINGAPORE, March 28, 2022 /PRNewswire/ -- Tanduay's overseas business continued its growth trajectory in 2021, buoyed by its new partnerships with leading distributors.

 Tanduay products are made from the finest variety of sugarcane from the tropical islands of the Philippines.